zslhg903/NINA/NINA/Documentation/NINA.md

 ---

 # Manual Editing Guidelines
-- Screenshots with NINA in 1280×720 (minimal window size) resolution to maintain readability
+- Screenshots with N.I.N.A. in 1280×720 (minimal window size) resolution to maintain readability
 - Screenshots annotation with Greenshot to have the same numbering scheme
 - Screenshots of UI in “Arsenic” as primary style, Dark as secondary style
 - Use lots of screenshots in general, it’s easier to look at something instead of reading something, but do not skimp on text either
 - Use ASCOM Simulators for Screenshots when possible
-- Use the latest version of NINA, possibly the nightly builds if available (ask a moderator via discord, mail or build it yourself)
+- Use the latest version of N.I.N.A., possibly the nightly builds if available (ask a moderator via discord, mail or build it yourself)
 - Only add paragraphs to functionalities you used yourself and fully understand to prevent guesswork
 - Maintain an easy reading style so people who are completely new to the topic won’t get lost
 - Viewers can only comment on entries, if you feel something is wrong comment on that specific section and it will be reviewed